Remote workforce security

 Data breach events escalate quickly, so a company must implement the most crucial security measures to protect valuable information.
 Unprotected devices with unconfirmed users signal the importance of identity management.
 Insufficient security policies and limitations of on-site legacy perimeter infrastructure cannot ensure the performance quality of a business hybrid workforce, creating a counterproductive environment for IT administrators.

 Improving security within corporate networks requires upgrades and solutions dedicated to mitigating security threats, improving efficiency over the whole company infrastructure, and establishing a mindful approach to protecting critical data.
-To secure hybrid workplaces, we prepared a list of best practices to achieve it.
+To secure a hybrid workplace model, we prepared a list of best practices to achieve it.

 Secure network with VPN

 Hybrid work is about leaving a dedicated company network and accessing resources via public and home-based networks that carry critical security threats.
-Establishing connectivity via business VPN helps create a secure and hidden network for every employee.
+Establishing connectivity via a business VPN helps create secure access for remote workers.

 Transition to cloud-based solutions

-Physical infrastructure is limited by expensive hardware and on-site maintenance — a complete opposite of agile, easy to deploy, and upgrade setup.
-Therefore, the transition to cloud environments is a go-to solution for efficiency and sustainability.
-Modern cyber security Secure Access Service Edge (SASE) architecture levels everything to a virtual level that is easier to manage and scale on demand.
+Physical infrastructure is limited by expensive hardware and on-site maintenance—the complete opposite of an agile, easy-to-deploy, and upgrade setup.
+Therefore, transitioning to cloud environments is a go-to solution for efficiency and sustainability.
+Modern cybersecurity Secure Access Service Edge (SASE) architecture levels everything to a virtual level that is easier to manage and scale on demand.

 Automate monitoring